AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ### Output files

-Running the `run-aucell-ews-gene-signatures.sh` script will generate the following output files in `results/aucell-ews-signatures` for each sample/library combination.
+Running the `run-aucell-ews-signatures.sh` script will generate the following output files in `results/aucell-ews-signatures` for each sample/library combination.

 ```
 aucell-ews-signatures